 The fascinating series reveals shocking truths about the ancient and medieval inhabitants of Europe and how extreme weather influenced the most critical battle in Irish history.

-In Caillte a team of geneticists based at Trinity College Dublin look into the truth about ancient Europeans, from the hunter-gatherers who stalked and foraged in the wild, to the first farmers, who migrated from the Middle East.
+In DNA Caillte a team of geneticists based at Trinity College Dublin look into the truth about ancient Europeans, from the hunter-gatherers who stalked and foraged in the wild, to the first farmers, who migrated from the Middle East.

-In this dynamic new science/history series, presenter of Caillte Manchán Magan explores the fascinating scientific evidence that is giving a new perspective on our past.
+In this dynamic new science/history series, presenter of DNA Caillte Manchán Magan explores the fascinating scientific evidence that is giving a new perspective on our past.